To work in the security industry in the ACT you need a licence. Access Canberra issues licences under the Security Industry Act 2003.

 Police Certificates

-Police certificates must not be dated more than two months before the date of lodging a licence application with Access Canberra.
+Police certificates must not be dated more than two months before the date of lodging a security licence application with Access Canberra.

 If in the last 5 years you’ve lived as an adult outside of Australia continuously for more than one year you may need to provide a criminal history record from that country.